8 Natural Remedies for Seasonal Allergies

 1. RAW, LOCAL HONEY

-Taking 1 tablespoon of Raw Local Honey each day a month or so before allergy season starts can really help to relieve seasonal allergy symptoms in particular, hay fever.
-Raw Local Honey works to relieve allergy symptoms because it contains the local pollen that is causing your allergies so helps your body to adapt to the allergens in the environment where you live.
+Taking 1 tbsp of raw local honey each day a month or so before allergy season starts can really help to relieve seasonal allergy symptoms in particular, hay fever.
+Raw local honey works to relieve allergy symptoms because it contains the local pollen that is causing your allergies so helps your body to adapt to the allergens in the environment where you live.

 2. APPLE CIDER VINEGAR

 Apple Cider Vinegar is a remedy which has been used for a long period of time to treat a variety of health conditions and allergy relief is one of them.
 Apple Cider Vinegar has the ability to reduce the production of mucus and cleanse the lymphatic system which makes it a great natural remedy for seasonal allergies.
 Apple Cider Vinegar also works to support our immune system!
-For allergy relief, mix 1 Tablespoon of Apple Cider Vinegar with 1 Tablespoon of freshly squeezed lemon and drink 3x per day for the best results.
+For allergy relief, mix 1 tbsp of Apple Cider Vinegar with 1 tbsp of freshly squeezed lemon and drink 3 times a day for the best results.

 Quercetin is a natural bioflavonoid that gives vegetables and fruit their rich colour which shops the production within cells to keep them from releasing histamine.
 Quercetin is also an antioxidant which can help to reduce inflammation and taking it a month before allergy season starts has been shown to significantly decrease or even prevent allergy symptoms.
 It’s important to note that Quercetin can interfere with other medications including antibiotics so it’s vital you check with your doctor prior to taking it if you are on any other medication.